 - It is based on the observation that when faced with an inescapable aversive stimulus, animals develop subsequential coping deficits to a new aversive but escapable stressor.

-- Animals are subjected to randomized mild electric shocks and have the possibility to either terminate the trial by pressing a lever (rats) or escape to a second chamber (mice).
+- Animals are subjected to randomized mild electric shocks.
 Helpless animals will not terminate the trial or escape but rather accept the inescapable stressor.

 - Test scoring entails number of escape or termination failures, latency to escape or terminate the trial after application of shock, active avoidance (exit or termination during shock) and passive avoidance responses (accounting for anticipation of stressor).